Gabegi/agentic-retrieval-rag-production-azure-dotnet/README.md

 Requires `SEARCH_ENDPOINT`, `OPENAI_ENDPOINT`, `OPENAI_GPT_DEPLOYMENT`, etc. as environment variables (see `src/Evaluations/RagApp.Evaluation.Tests/.env.example` for the full list) and an Azure identity with Search/OpenAI access.

+## Prerequisites

+.NET 8 SDK, an Azure subscription, and Terraform for provisioning the infrastructure in `infra/`.

 ## CI

 - `1-deploy-infrastructure.yml` — `terraform apply`.